linusjf/Conventions/CONVENTIONS_BASH.md

   assert_empty() { [ -z "$1" ] || err $FUNCNAME "$@" ; }; export -f assert_empty
   assert_equal() { [ "$1" = "$2" ] || err $FUNCNAME "$@" ; }; export -f assert_equal
   ```

+- If a program's output is verbose, add a quiet option on the command line.
+  --quiet and -q which suppress stdout.